the-avid-engineer/InfrastructureCli/README.md

 ---

-## Template File Extensions
+## JSON Extensions

-The template file is a JSON file which codifies the infrastructure.
-The template file is passed through a rewriter which will re-write the structure, and allows you to do some basic programming in JSON format.
-Functions are listed in order of precedence.
+The template options and template are passed through a series of rewriters which will re-write the tree structure, making replacements along the way.

+This allows you to do some basic programming in the JSON format.
+Functions are listed below in their order of traversal and precedence.

 ### Top-Down